Crystals for set-valued decomposition tableaux: Second construction

+In \cite{Yu}, Yu identifies a remarkable $\sqgln$-crystal on $\SVWords_n(m)$.
+We review this structure below, and indicate how it can be extended to a $\sqqn$-crystal.
+In the next section, we show how this construction leads to our second crystal structure on set-valued decomposition tableaux.

-For the rest of this section, fix a strict partition $\lambda$ and $T \in \SetDTab(\lambda)$.
-All of the following definitions were first considered in \cite{Yu} in a slightly different context.
+For the rest of this part, fix a set-valued word $S=(S_1,S_2,\dots,S_m)$.
+All of the following definitions were introduced in \cite{Yu} in a slightly more restricted context.

-\begin{definition} For each $i \in \PP$, the \defn{linked $i$-word} of $T$ is the following word composed of ``$($'', ``$)$'', and ``$-$'' characters concatenated together.
-Read through the set-valued entries of $T$ in the reverse row reading word order.
+\begin{definition} For each $i \in \PP$, the \defn{$i$-word} of $S$ is the following word composed of ``$($'', ``$)$'', and ``$-$'' characters concatenated together.
+Read through the set-valued entries of $S$ from left to right.
 For each entry containing $i$ but not $i+1$, we write the single character ``$)$''.
 For each entry containing $i+1$ but not $i$, we write the single character ``$($''.
 Finally, for each entry containing both $i$ and $i + 1$, we write the three characters ``$)-($''. \end{definition}

-The preceding definition is identical to Yu's \cite[Def.~4.1]{Yu}, except that Yu considers $T$ to be an unshifted semistandard set-valued tableau, and he reads the entries of $T$ in the \defn{column word reading order}: column-by-column, down each column from left to right.
+The only difference between this definition and \cite[Def.~4.1]{Yu} is that Yu requires $S$ to be (the column reading word of) a semistandard set-valued tableau, rather than any set-valued word.